vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 | 2 | Gabriel | 48 | France |
 | 3 | Laura | 36 | USA |

 <br>
-Take a look at the employees table; how many fields does it contain?
+How many fields does the employees table above contain?

 *** =instructions
 - 1